athos/Postmortem/README.md

 A session is an abstraction responsible for what actually happens when storing and retrieving logs and where the actual log data will be stored.
-It can be used to completely isolate some logs from the other logs, or to enable/disable the entire logging mechanism, etc.
+It can be used to completely isolate some logs from the other, or to enable/disable the entire logging mechanism, etc.

 #### Handling sessions

 Postmortem's logging operators takes another optional argument for session.
-For example, `(spy>> <session> <key> <expr> <xforms>)` stores logs in the `<session>`.
+For example, `(spy>> <session> <key> <expr> <xforms>)` stores logs into the `<session>`.

-To make a new session, you can use `make-session`:
+To make a new session, use `make-session`:

 ```clojure
 (def sess (pm/make-session))